 Finally, your parents may have heaped too much praise on you.
 They acted as your servants, ready to do your every bidding.
 They gave you every material thing you wanted.

-10 Signs That Your Psychological Issues Are Due to Unhealthy Parenting
+10 Signs That Your Mental Health Issues Are Due to Unhealthy Parenting

 Parents without parenting skills tend to have children with these traits.